An Introduction to Creating a

 Fundamentals of creating your video marketing strategy

-So you know more about video marketing than you ever have before.
+So, now you know more about video marketing than you ever have before.
 You know about making videos, you know where to host them, and you’re eager to get started.
 But there’s one thing to think about before you start making masterpieces.

 You’ve got to clearly define the goals for your video marketing strategy and find the right metrics to help you measure its success.
 There might be multiple goals like increasing brand awareness, improving engagement, or bumping up conversions.
 But it’s best to be selective and stick to one or two goals per video.
 If you have too many, your videos lose focus and you risk your viewers not knowing what action to take.